Classroom Energy Diet Challenge

 What is the Classroom Energy Diet Challenge?

-The Classroom Energy Diet Challenge is a competition among Canadian Kindergarten to Grade 12 classrooms that aims to increase energy awareness.
-Throughout the challenge period (February 3 – April 24, 2020), classrooms work together to complete 25 energy-themed challenges designed to teach students about different energy topics and increase their overall energy awareness.
+The Classroom Energy Diet Challenge is a free competition among Canadian Kindergarten to Grade 12 classrooms that aims to increase energy literacy and awareness.
+Throughout the challenge period (February 3 – April 24, 2020), classrooms work together to complete 16 energy-themed challenges designed to teach students about different energy topics and increase their overall energy literacy.
 Each classroom can select the number of challenges to complete and the order to complete them in based on the needs of their classroom.